truenas/documentation/content/SCALE/SCALEUIReference/Credentials/Certificates/_index.md

 ---
 title: "Certificates"
-description: "This article provides general information about the **Certificates** screen and widgets and article summaries."
+description: "This section provides information about the Certificates screen and widgets."
 geekdocCollapseSection: true
 aliases:
 weight: 50